ZadorLaboratory/mapseq-processing/README.md

 ```
 The VBC table contains ALL information from the experiment including controls, L1s, and any data that results from errors.
 To simplify matrix creation, we apply all thresholds and filtering at this step.
 This step:

+- Optionally calculates minimum UMI counts based on biological negative or water control (use_target_negative, use_target_water_control).
+- Optionally filters out VBCs not present in the injection site (require_injection)
+- Applies minimum UMI count in target and/or injection areas (target_min_umi, inj_min_umi)
 - Removes L1s and any non-L1 sample reads with L1 tags
-- Optionally calculates minimum UMI counts based on biological negative or water control.
-- Optionally filters out VBCs not present in the injection site (require_injection)
-- Applies minimum UMI count in target and/or injection areas (min_target_umi, min_inj_umi)

 This step also produces:
 - controls.tsv	  All control site data (target-water-control)
 - anomalies.tsv   Mismatched data.
 E.g. L1 libtag with non-L1 SSI, L1 SSI without L1 libtag.

 All data in the main output file created by this step is then unconditionally included in the matrices produced by the next command.

 ### make_matrices.py
 ```